Look for the BEAR necessities (but don’t forget about your worries and your strife)

 By Shaun McGushin, Director Ash St. with research contributions from Cassian Ho, Lawyer Ash St.

-The Banking Executive Accountability Regime (BEAR) passed into law earlier this year on 20 February 2018.
+The Banking Executive Accountability Regime (BEAR) passed into law earlier this year on 20 February 2018 as the Treasury Laws Amendment (Banking Executive Accountability and Related Measures) Act 2018 (Act) (Cth).
 This new compliance regime already applies to all large authorised deposit-taking institutions (ADIs) and will apply to other ADIs (including mutual ADIs) from 1 July 2019.

 The primary purpose of BEAR is to hold the directors and senior executives of ADIs accountable for the conduct of their ADIs.
 With maximum civil penalties of A$210 million (scaled down for smaller ADIs), it is critical for mutual and smaller ADIs to begin preparing for compliance now and not to wait.